-As Donald Trump builds his foreign policy team, naming Elise Stefanik to the UN and Mike Huckabee to key ally Israel, sources in Washington tell Euromaidan Press that John E. Herbst, 72, is among candidates for Ukraine envoy.
+As Donald Trump builds his foreign policy team, naming Elise Stefanik to the UN and Mike Huckabee to key ally Israel, sources close to the Republicans tell Euromaidan Press that John E. Herbst, 72, is among candidates for Ukraine envoy.
 Herbst served as Ambassador to Ukraine under George W. Bush.

 During his tenure in Kyiv (2003-2006), Herbst played a key role played a key role in strengthening US-Ukrainian relations during a pivotal moment in Ukraine’s democratic development.
 He helped ensure a peaceful resolution to the Orange Revolution – massive pro-democracy protests that erupted after a fraudulent presidential election and successfully prevented Viktor Yanukovych from assuming the presidency through voter fraud, leading to Viktor Yushchenko’s democratic victory.